-In Florida State University’s Sport Psychology graduate programs, you will receive a solid understanding of theory, research, and real-world practice of sport psychology.
+In Florida State University’s Sport Psychology graduate programs, you will receive a solid understanding of theory and research as it relates to sport psychology.

-You will also have opportunities to apply your understanding of sport psychology theory and research by working with athletes and teams to help them learn to use mental skills that enhance their performance and welfare.
-We have established links to provide these hands-on experiences with over 20 clubs and teams at the college level, and with youth and adult athletes operating at the recreational through to semi-professional levels in the larger Tallahassee community.
+While the focus of our graduate programs is on the science of sport psychology, we also offer optional opportunities to apply this understanding by working with athletes to help them learn to use mental skills that enhance their performance and welfare.
+We have established links allowing hands-on experiences with clubs and teams operating at the recreational, youth, high school, college, and semi-professional levels in the local area.
 Supervision is provided to students who are involved in applied work and seeking Certified Mental Performance Consultant (CMPC) status.

-The rigorous training provided in the science of sport psychology and the real-world opportunities available for application of this science with athletes and other performers enable our graduates to confidently enter higher education as teachers and researchers, and the sport and performance industries as mental performance consultants.
-Our former students work in universities all over the world and, as mental performance consultants, help support performance in a wide range of settings including college and professional sports and the military.
+The rigorous training provided in the science of sport psychology enables our graduates to confidently enter employment in higher education and the sport and performance industries.
+Our former students work in universities all over the world and help support mental performance in a wide range of settings including college and professional sports and the military.